Post Charges

 Review and Update Patient and Encounter Information as You Post Charges

+As you post charges, you have many tools available to review and update patient information or research what happened during the encounter.
 You can post charges for some appointments in seconds.
 For other appointments, you may need to update insurance information, review encounter history, look back at the chart note, and more.
+The sections below will show you how to find the information you need to post charges and perform other billing tasks.

 Review the Patient Details Ribbon: Insurance, Demographics, and More